-Evaluators will turn in the ratings to the location named by the FC chair, also by the date and time designated by the chair.
-The ratings should be placed on a ballot that will then be sealed in an envelope that is provided with the evaluator's name printed on the outside; the evaluator should also sign the envelope.
+Ballots will be available as determined by the FC.
+Reviewers must fill out, print, and deliver their ballots to the location named by the FC Chair, also by the date and time designated by the Chair.
+Ballots must be sealed in an envelope with the reviewer's name printed on the front with a signature below.